Trip tips: Galway, Ireland's most Irish city

 ARTISAN HAVEN

-Although by this time of year the oyster and theater festivals have been and gone, the city's new identity as an artisan haven means any time is a good time to visit.
+Although by this time of year the oyster and theatre festivals have been and gone, the city's new identity as an artisan haven means any time is a good time to visit.

 It took a while to develop but Galway is now a city of foodies.
 Whether it’s the Michelin starred Aniar, McCambridges deli and restaurant or Kai that has just been named Ireland's restaurant of the year, Galway is winning awards for showcasing Irish produce.